Skip to main content

 We are still learning about COVID-19 vaccines.
 There is limited data on the safety of COVID-19 vaccines in pregnancy.
 They were not tested on pregnant women during clinical trials.

-Continuing evidence has shown mRNA COVID-19 vaccination to be safe and effective during pregnancy.
+Continuing evidence has shown mRNA COVID-19 vaccination is safe and effective during pregnancy.

 The COVID-19 vaccines are not live vaccines.
 This means they cannot give you or your baby COVID-19.
 The vaccine doses are rapidly broken down in your body.
 They cannot become part of your or your baby’s DNA.